Lackawanna, New York

 Lackawanna is a city in Erie County, New York, United States, just south of the city of Buffalo in western New York State.
 The population was 19,949 at the 2020 census.
 It is one of the fastest-growing cities in New York, growing in population by 10% from 2010 to 2020.
 It is part of the Buffalo-Niagara Falls metropolitan area.
-The city of Lackawanna is in the southwestern part of Erie County.
+The city of Lackawanna is in the western part of Erie County.

 The town's name derives from the Lackawanna Steel Company, which owned the steel plant around which the city developed.
 During the early 20th century, the Lackawanna steel plant was the largest in the world.
-The word "Lackawanna" refers to the steel company's original location in the river valley of the same name, in eastern Pennsylvania.
+The word "Lackawanna" refers to the steel company's original location in the Lackawanna River Valley, in eastern Pennsylvania.
 That place name, in turn, might come from Lenape lèkaohane, meaning "sandy stream", or lechauhanne, [lɛxaohánɛk], meaning "forks of the river".